Weekend Time Schedule - NewsBreak

 Reaction to the death of Hall of Fame broadcaster Vin Scully

 LOS ANGELES (AP) — Reaction to the death of Hall of Fame broadcaster Vin Scully, who entertained and informed Dodgers fans in Brooklyn and Los Angeles for 67 years.
-Scully, the longest tenured broadcaster with a single team in pro sports history, died Tuesday night at 94. ___ “OMG.
-Such sad news.
-A great man and the best sportscaster to ever call a game.
-His voice will live on our minds and hearts forevermore.
-RIP dear Vin.” — Ralph Lawler, former voice of the Los Angeles Clippers for 41 years, via Twitter. ___
+Scully, the longest tenured broadcaster with a single team in pro sports history, died Tuesday night at 94. ___ “The greatest broadcaster of baseball and other sports is gone.
+I lost the architect of my professional life, a dear friend: Vin Scully.
+I now find myself on the most difficult task to articulate my thoughts and I can only say peace in his grave, we will see each other soon.” — Jamie Jarrin, Hall of Fame broadcaster and Spanish voice of the Dodgers. ___

 Comments / 0